-More and more air framed tents are being made for family camping as they are straightforward to pitch.
+More and more air-framed tents are being made for family camping as they are straightforward to pitch.
 Below is a video of us pitching the Outwell Hornet XL tent.
-Click here to see more air framed tents.

 Pop-up Tents - Great for Teenagers

-Finally, you can get some tents that simply pop-up, in the same way as a kid’s play tent does.
+Finally, you can get some tents that pop up, like a kid's play tent does.

-While you can get some pop-up tent designs that can work for family camping, most pop-up tents are not suitable for family camping.
+While you can get some pop-up tent designs that can work for family camping, most pop-up tents are unsuitable.

 However, if you have a teenager who wants to sleep in their own tent in the summer, then this is an affordable option.
 I recommend you look at the Easy Camp Antic popup tents if that's something that you may need.

 Top Tip to Avoid Looking Silly at the Campsite

-Finally, when you do buy a family tent, try pitching it the garden (or somewhere close by if you don’t have space), before you travel to a campsite.
+Finally, when you do buy a family tent, try pitching it in the garden (or somewhere close by if you don't have space) before you travel to a campsite.

 Take time to get familiar with your tent, and you'll soon learn what works best for you.
 You'll soon have it going up in no time.